Skip to content

 How to export data from Memgraph into Python graphs

-GQLAlchemy holds translators that can export Memgraph graphs into Python graphs (NetworkX, PyG or DGL graphs).
+GQLAlchemy holds translators that can export Memgraph graphs into Python graphs (NetworkX, PyG, DGL or TF-GNN graphs).
 These translators create a Python graph instance from the graph stored in Memgraph.

 docs-source docs-source Related - Under the